juicedata/juicefs/docs/en/benchmark/fio.md

 ## Testing Environment

-In the following test results, all fio tests based on the c5d.18xlarge EC2 instance (72 CPU, 144G RAM), Ubuntu 18.04 LTS (Kernel 5.4.0) system, JuiceFS use the local Redis instance (version 4.0.9) to store metadata.
+All the following tests are all performed using `fio` on a c5d.18xlarge EC2 instance (72 CPU, 144G RAM) with Ubuntu 18.04 LTS (Kernel 5.4.0) operating system.
+JuiceFS uses a local Redis instance (version 4.0.9) to store metadata.

 JuiceFS mount command: